samuelffn/prometheus-grafana-intro/README.md

   - docker ps or docker ps -a
 - To download and start docker containers:
   - docker-compose up
+  - docker-compose up -d (to not display the logs)

 ### Maven
 - To enter the application folder: cd prometheus-grafana-intro/app